dh-ceo/unity-networking-server/README.md

 This a C# console application that runs as a server and unity clients can connect to it.
 There is also a mysql connection capability has been implemented in it to store data.

 # Installation
-Download all files and open them vith visual studio.
+Download all files and open them with visual studio.